pedrogerum/forecasting/README.md

 1. Include `from neuralforecast.losses.pytorch import QuantileLoss`
 1. In the N-HiTS model initialization, change loss function to:
    - `loss = QuantileLoss(q=[0.05, 0.10, ..., 0.95])`
-2. Training remains identical, evaluation uses CRPS metric
+2. Training remains identical. **Evaluation:** CRPS computed using equation (13) from Section 4.3.1, or using the `properscoring` library's `crps_ensemble` function.

 ### For GMM/PMM distributions:
-1. Replace loss function with:
-   - `loss = GaussianMixtureLoss(n_components=15)` or
-   - `loss = PoissonMixtureLoss(n_components=15)`
-2. Model outputs distribution parameters instead of point estimates
+1. Run the files as they are.
+2. In the results from the GMM/PMM trained models, find the file containing the predicted distribution parameters (`test_forecasts_....csv`).
 3. Evaluation uses CRPS metric